Project

 Not a bug.
 Most MP3 files do not include accurate length information, so the value displayed is a guess.
 Enable the "Use accurate length calculation (slow)" option in the MPG123 plugin settings if you can live with the performance penalty.

-#2 Updated by Not My Real Name almost 8 years ago
+#2 Updated by Not My Real Name over 8 years ago

 John Lindgren wrote: